Car Allowance & Claiming Mileage

-What are the car mileage allowance rates for 2018 in the UK?
+What are the Car Mileage Allowance Rates for 2018 in the UK?

-45p per mile is the tax-free mileage allowance for the first 10,000 miles in the financial year – it’s 25p per mile thereafter.
+45p per mile is the tax-free approved mileage allowance for the first 10,000 miles in the financial year – it’s 25p per mile thereafter.
 If a business chooses to pay employees an amount towards the mileage costs, these reimbursements are called ‘Mileage Allowance Payments’ (MAPs).
 If not, employees can claim tax relief through their Self Assessment tax return.

 The answer to this depends upon whether you use simplified expenses or not.
 If so, then the rates are also 45p for the first 10,000 miles, and 25p for any over this.
 Simplified expenses can be used by sole traders and business partnerships that don’t involve a limited company.
 If you’ve already claimed capital allowance for the car in question, then you wouldn’t be able to use simplified expenses.

 If you’re unable to use them, or choose not to, then they’ll need to be calculated differently.
 This will affect how you claim on it.
-As you’re self-employed, you wouldn’t take MAPs into account, but claim the entirety of your mileage as tax relief on your Self Assessment tax return.
+As you’re self-employed, you wouldn’t take MAPs into account, but claim the entirety of your business mileage as tax relief on your Self Assessment tax return.

-How do you go about claiming mileage allowance?
+How do you go about Claiming Mileage Allowance?

 The self-employed should multiply the number of miles by the flat rate, and claim on the total of this.
 If you don’t use flat rates, instead you’ll claim on the overall figure for the costs involved in purchasing and running the car, like fuel and insurance.

-For employees claiming mileage, the mileage allowance is calculated by multiplying the miles in each year by the specific rate per mile.
+For employees claiming mileage, the business mileage allowance is calculated by multiplying the miles in each year by the specific rate per mile.
 Let’s take a look at this in practice with a hypothetical scenario.

 - The total business miles travelled by an employee is 11,500.

-- The maximum claim is 10,000 at 45p, and 1,500 at 25p – for a total of £4,875.
+- The maximum claim is 10,000 miles at 45p, and 1,500 at 25p – for a total of £4,875.

 - The employer reimburses at 15p per mile for a total of £1,725 (11,500 at 15p).

-- The employee can therefore claim tax relief on £4,875 (the maximum tax-free payment available) less £1,725 (amount paid by the employer) = £3,150.
+- The employee can therefore claim tax relief on £4,875 (the maximum tax-free payment available) less £1,725 (amount employer pays) = £3,150.

-- If the employee pays tax at the basic rate, they can claim a refund of £630 (at 20%); or £1,260 if they are a higher-rate taxpayer (40%).
+- If employees pay tax at the basic rate, they can claim a refund of £630 (at 20%); or £1,260 if they are a higher-rate taxpayer (40%).

-Can you claim VAT on mileage?
+Can I Claim VAT on Mileage?

 You can – but not on the whole amount.

-If you paid for car fuel for a company car and had to reclaim mileage from your employer, HMRC has a list of Advisory Fuel Rates (AFR).
+If you paid for car fuel for a company car and had to reclaim business mileage from your employer, HMRC has a list of Advisory Fuel Rates (AFR).
 These are regularly reviewed and amended, so check back to see if there have been any updates at the beginning of March, June, September and December.